 It made its first post-restoration flight in 1989 painted in RAF markings as Z3781 coded XR-T of No 71 Eagle Sqdn.
 Historic Aircraft Collection acquired the Hurricane in 2002 and after undergoing an 18 month extensive programme of repairs and maintenance the Hurricane reappeared in an entirely new paint scheme for 2004, Z5140 coded HA-C of No 126 Sqdn the paint scheme that was worn by a Gloster-built Hurricane IIB, flown with 126 Squadron during the siege of Malta.

 In September 2005 Hurricane Z5140 became the first Hurricane to return to the Mediterranean island of Malta since the Second World War.
 It flew there together with Spitfire BM597 as part of the Merlins Over Malta project.
 In August 2012 she flew to Moscow to display in their centenary airshow.

-For the 75th anniversary in 2015 of the Battle of Britain G-HURI has been repainted in the RAF markings as P3700 a Hurricane Mk1, coded RF-E of No 303 (Polish) Sqdn.
+For the 75th anniversary in 2015 of the Battle of Britain and with the support of the Polish Embassy G-HURI has been repainted in the RAF markings as P3700 a Hurricane Mk1, coded RF-E of No 303 (Polish) Sqdn.
 P3700 was abandoned by Sgt Kazimierz Wunsche over Poynings, Kent on 9th September 1940 after sustaining damage from a Bf 109 during combat over Beachy Head.

 Hurricane Mk XIIa G-HURI is on permanent display in Hangar 3 at the Imperial War Museum, Duxford.